 In Part I, I described Michael Salter’s frequent use of cryptic language in his work on “ritual abuse,” arguing that his efforts to avoid using the word “Satanic” are for the purposes of maintaining legitimacy, though most readers can fill in the blank.
 Perhaps just as concerning as Salter’s attempts to lend scientific credibility to the conspiracy theory of Satanic Ritual Abuse is his cozy relationships with numerous figures who continue to perpetuate the Satanic Panic.

-In 2017, Salter co-presented an “In-Depth Exploration of RAMCOA: Five-In-A-Day Webinar Series” for Survivorship, purported to be “one of the oldest and most respected organizations supporting survivors of extreme child abuse, including sadistic sexual abuse, ritualistic abuse, mind control, and torture,” according to their website.
+In 2017, Salter co-presented an “In-Depth Exploration of RAMCOA: Five-In-A-Day Webinar Series” for Survivorship (since removed from their web site), purported to be “one of the oldest and most respected organizations supporting survivors of extreme child abuse, including sadistic sexual abuse, ritualistic abuse, mind control, and torture,” according to their website.
 Survivorship is headed by Neil Brick, a licensed mental health counselor in Massachusetts who claimed on his website that he was a brainwashed Illuminati super-soldier who committed murder and rape.
 But this didn’t deter Salter.

 Salter’s co-presenters — Eileen Aveni, Lynette Danylchuk, Alison Miller, and Valerie Sinason — are some frequent flyers in the Satanic Ritual Abuse space.
 They also have some bizarre conceptions of mental illness.